pretix/pretix/doc/api/resources/orders.rst

-payment_date                          datetime                   Date and time of completion of this payment (or ``null``) provider                              string                     Identification string of the payment provider payment_url                           string                     The URL where an user can continue with the payment (or ``null``)
+payment_date                          datetime                   Date and time of completion of this payment (or ``null``) provider                              string                     Identification string of the payment provider payment_url                           string                     The URL where an user can continue with the payment (or ``null``) details                               object                     Payment-specific information.
+This is a dictionary
+                                                                 with various fields that can be different between payment providers, versions, payment states, etc. If you read this field, you always need to be able to deal with situations where values that you expect are missing.
+Mostly, the field contains various IDs that can be used for matching with other systems.
+If a payment provider does not implement this feature, the object is empty.
 ===================================== ========================== =======================================================

 .. versionchanged:: 2.0